RichardXiao13/Raytracer/README.md

 * Reduce memory footprint
     * Flatten BVH.
 Should improve memory and performance since memory allocation is unneeded and better cache coherence - DONE!!

     * Also consider referencing points in the scene rather than make copies for triangles.
-Should help since there are ~2x as many triangles than vertices
+Should help since there are ~2x as many triangles than vertices - DONE!!

     * Refactor Object class to not need independent distributions - DONE!!

+    * Refactor Material class to have a supplied rng state rather than keep track of its own - DONE!!

 * Might need to replace int with size_t in BVH nodes if there are lots of objects